Data Centre Strategy for Asia's Agentic Enterprise

 You cannot build a future-proof AI strategy on a foundation of fragmented data and regulatory risk.

-The AI revolution in ASEAN requires both a bold vision and a trusted foundation.
+The AI revolution in Asia requires both a bold vision and a trusted foundation.
 Salesforce is the only partner that delivers both, with a deep commitment to the region's local data needs through Hyperforce and the transformative intelligence of Agentforce.

 The technology is here.
 The next step is empowering your people.
 True transformation begins by building an agent-ready workforce, upskilling your teams, redesigning workflows and creating a new culture of collaboration between humans and AI.

-A modern data centre is a dedicated facility used to house an organisation's critical IT infrastructure including computing, storage and networking systems.
+A data centre is a dedicated facility used to house an organisation's critical IT infrastructure including computing, storage and networking systems.
 It has evolved from a simple server room to a highly virtualised, cloud-enabled and scalable environment designed for maximum security, efficiency and near 100% uptime.
 They are the backbone of today's digital economy.

 Key types include: